nighthawkcoders/flask_portfolio/README.md

     - Match interpreter to `which python` from terminal

   - Select main.py and Play button
-  - Try Play button and try to Debug
+  - Try the Play button and try to Debug

 ## Idea

-> The purpose of project is to serve APIs.
-It is the backend piece of a Full-Stack project.
-Review `api` folder in project for endpoints.

 ### Visual thoughts